 In 1968, the Red Arrows became a nine-ship team.
 The team undertook their first tour to North America in 1972.
 They then received their present fleet of Hawk T.1s in 1980.
 The team’s busiest season came in 1995-1996, when they followed their 1995 European season with a world tour through the winter, which lead straight into the 1996 European season.
 It was the largest tour ever undertaken by a military jet aerobatic team.

-Today, the Red Arrows are based at RAF Scampton, although with Scampton due to close, they are set to move to nearby RAF Waddington in 2021 or 2022.
 They continue to fly the Hawk T.1, which has been retired throughout the rest of the RAF.
-With no easy replacement, it is expected that the Red Arrows will continue to fly the Hawk T.1 until 2030.
+In recent seasons, especially 2022, the jets have started to show their age, and many displays have been flown with one or more aircraft missing.
+With no easy replacement, the Red Arrows are officially due continue to fly the Hawk T.1 until 2030.

 The aircraft then break into smaller groups for the second part of the show, which includes more dynamic manoeuvring by smaller groups of aircraft.